|

 Montenegro was to me akin to a luxurious playground for the ultra rich, famous as well as infamous.
 We then walked back via way of the tunnel, stopped at a small outdoor restaurant all ordering a type of delicious pancake we enjoyed by dipping it in chocolate syrup and drove back to the hotel to get some rest.

 The next day Darko took merely us to another gorgeous beach.
 It was reminiscent of Greece.
 The water was sapphire blue, clear and warm.
 The beach itself was not large, but completely hidden by huge rocky cliffs.
 The three of us took a kind of small craft about a quarter of a mile out into the Adriatic; Darko and I jumped in for a swim.
 Bojana was partially nude sunbathing at the time on the boat and since she was unable to swim, Darko teased her by stealing her clothes, pretending not to give them back to her.
 She immediately became upset demanding Darko return her clothes; Darko soon complied with her demands.
 Thereafter, we ended the day with lunch and drinks.
 The following day was one of my vacation high points.
-We visited the Ostrog monastery.
+We visited the Ostrog monastery. image Driving to the Ostrog monastery was long, hot and boring.
+It lied somewhere deep beyond the Montenegrin coastline inland.
+We drove a long windy road without even so much as a store on it.
+After a couple of hours, Darko stopped for lunch at the only restaurant I noticed the entire trip.
+You’d think it would be small being situated in the middle of what I considered, “nowhere.”
+However, this was not the case.

 There was actually a long line and tons of people there having lunch.
 I could only imagine like us they were on their way to visit Ostrog.
 The restaurant itself was classy and I can only liken it to seeing a luxurious restaurant in the middle of the Mohave desert.
 While I was visiting Ostrog monastery in Montenegro, Darko introduced me to a Serbian priest asking me if I wanted confession.
 The man looked almost verbatim to Karadzic in his monks getup.
 I mean the way the latest news photos of Karadzic in his monk getup looks.
 I only became cognizant of this recently since the photos of him since his arrest have been made publicly manifest.

+In particular I remember the priest’s large darker curl on the top of this priest’s head like in the recent Karadzic photos; I wondered who would make their monks hair like that.
+This priest blessed me and told Darko in Serbian he could not hear my confession owing to his not understanding English well.
+He gave me a gift, a book about the monastery itself which I gave to Archbishop John LoBue in West Milford (my priest).
 While visiting Ostrog, we venerated the holy relics leaving an offering of either food or money at the door leading to the holy relics; I can’t remember which now.
 Leaving, we looked around the gift shop, had coffee at the small Ostrog monastery café and Darko gave me a tour where the monks sleep and shower.
 Then we made the long drive back to the hotel.
 We had the usual dinner at which time Bojana was overcome with a terrible toothache.
 I told her I’d pay for the filling tomorrow; Darko knew a dentist 10 meter from Kosovo‘s border.
 Tomorrow we‘d swim there and have Bojana‘s tooth looked at.
-The town we went to the next day possessed an ethnic Albanian majority and organized crime was everywhere.
+The town we went to the next day possessed an ethnic Albanian majority and organized crime was everywhere. image There is one more sough of significant event that occurred to me during my stay on the Budva coast.
+Darko was |

-Автор: lpcyuДата создания: 17. Н� 2009.
-20:46:50
+Автор: lpcyu | Дата создания: 17. Н� 2009.
+20:46:50 | |

-Рейтинг: 0 (0 голосов), Просмотров: 21640
+Рейтинг: 0 (0 голосов), Просмотров: 21927

 Нет комментариев.